jackwener/jackwener/README.md

 - :crown: I'm working in Bytedance RDS, and had the internship in Tencent, Microsoft, Douyin.
 - :beer: I'm interested in Database and Distributed Systems.
 - :fish_cake: Language used: Golang, Java, Python, C++, Rust.
 - :rice_cracker: Like and want to participate Open Source.
-Contributor of the TiDB, Nebula-Graph.
+Contributor of the TiDB, TiKV, Nebula-Graph.
 - :shaved_ice: I enjoy reading books of psychology, literature, sociology, history and ...

 ### 💬 Other